HeXeDMinD/ufc-data-scraper/README.md

 ## Scrape event pages

-Easily scrape an event page and get a more convenient Event object to work with.
+Easily scrape an event page and get a more convenient Event dataclass to work with.

 Know the internal event id(fmid)?